North America In-flight Catering Services Market Analysis by Mordor Intelligence

 By Aircraft Seating Class: Business Cabins Drive Premiumization Economics

-The economy generated 56.98% of 2025 revenue, thanks to passenger volume.
-However, business-class demand is expected to rise 9.21% annually to 2031, as airlines focus on improving food quality to justify fares that are three times the economy class rate.
+The economy class accounted for 56.98% of 2025 revenue, driven by passenger volume.
+However, business-class demand is expected to rise 9.21% annually through 2031, as airlines focus on improving food quality to justify fares that are three times those of economy class.
 Signature chef alliances are now standard on transatlantic and transpacific routes, and a 2024 survey found that 78% of premium flyers consider cuisine a key factor in their booking decisions.
-First class remains limited to flagship long hauls where airlines spend over USD 100 per passenger on multi-course dining, but its halo effect uplifts the wider brand image.
+First class remains limited to flagship long-haul routes, where airlines spend over USD 100 per passenger on multi-course dining, but its halo effect elevates the wider brand image.

 At the low end, airlines micro-specify calorie counts and portion costs, leaving caterers with razor-thin margins of 3% to 5%.
 FSMA 204 imposes equal traceability obligations across all cabins, yet its cost impact is disproportionately harsher on low-priced economy meals.
 This split is prompting caterers to invest in high-margin, premium production lines while automating economy-scale assembly to maintain viability.